 - Step 1 — Register Online: Visit the official B.Des admission page at design.nirmauni.ac.in and create a new candidate account using your email ID and mobile number.

-- Step 2 — Fill the Application Form: Log in to your account and fill in your personal details, educational qualifications, and your preferred specialisation — Product and Interaction Design or Communication Design.
+- Step 2 — Fill the Application Form: Log in and fill in your personal details, academic qualifications, and preferred B.Des specialisation — Product and Interaction Design or Communication Design.
+You can apply for both specialisations.

-- Step 3 — Upload Documents: Upload scanned copies of your Class 12 marksheet (or school certificate if appearing), passport-size photograph, and signature in the formats and sizes specified on the portal.
+- Step 3 — Upload Documents: Upload scanned copies of your Class 12 marksheet (or school certificate if appearing), a recent passport-size photograph, and your signature in the required formats.

-- Step 4 — Choose Interview Centre: Select your preferred city for the situation test and personal interview — Ahmedabad, Pune, or Delhi.
-You must appear in person at your chosen centre on the exam day.
+- Step 4 — Choose Interview Centre: Select your preferred city for the Situation Test and Personal Interview — Ahmedabad, Pune, or Delhi.
+You must attend in person at the chosen centre on the exam day.

-- Step 6 — Submit and Save Confirmation: Review all details carefully before final submission.
-Download and save the application confirmation receipt and admit card for future reference.
+- Step 6 — Submit and Save Confirmation: Review all details before final submission.
+Download and save the application confirmation receipt and your admit card for the exam day.

 NU DET 2026 Exam Pattern